 SSL can provide secured connections between MCS and client computers.
-These connections are used when users access the MCS console with an HTTPS connection to display the MCS console and access configurations or presentations stored on the MCS server.
-SSL via security services in MCS is not used when connecting to the host through a session or presentation, although a direct SSL connection to the host can be specified when the underlying application is created.
+These connections are used when users access the MCS console with an HTTPS connection to display the MCS console.

 Security services provides the following features:

-For information about available authentication types, see Authenticating MCS Users.
+For information about available authentication types, see Authenticating MCS Users under Related Topics.

-At connect time, MCS negotiates SSL or TLS with the browser.
+At connection time, MCS negotiates SSL or TLS with the browser.
 Alternatively, you can set security services to force TLS, which will work with browsers configured for TLS.